Update: New Kensington Forum application approved by Khan

-If the application is approved by the mayor’s office and the project then goes ahead, the developer estimates it will take five years to demolish the current hotel and built the replacement complex. i.e. if work was to start next summer, the new complex wouldn’t be ready until sometime in 2025.
+When (and if) the project has received green lights from everyone, including the housing secretary, the developer estimates it will take five years to demolish the current hotel and built the replacement complex. i.e. if work was to start next summer, the new complex wouldn’t be ready until sometime in 2025.

-More details about the call-in can be found on the mayor’s website and the new application can be found on the RBKC planning website.
+More details about the application can be found on the RBKC planning website.

 These two pictures show the main external difference between the old application (left) and the revised one (right).
 The almost 50% increase of residential flats has been achieved by adding two floors to left-hand side of the podium (the long building that the two towers stand on.
 Pictures from the two applications.
 (Click to enlarge)